Zorica Pantić: Affiliations

 She is a senior member of IEEE and served on various committees of the IEEE Electromagnetic Compatibility Society (EMC-S) until 2004.
 She served on the EMC-S Board of Directors and as chair, vice-chair, treasurer, and secretary of the Santa Clara Valley EMC-S Chapter.
 She is also a member of the American Society for Engineering Education and serves on the ASEE Projects Board, President's Award Committee, and Contact Committee.

 She is a member of the IEEE Women in Engineering, Society of Women Engineers, and American Society for Higher Education, as well as a member of the Engineering Deans Council and the EDC Public Policy Committee.
 She served on various National Academy of Engineering panels and committees.

 Pantić received the Woman Entrepreneur of the Year award from the San Antonio Women Chamber of Commerce and is a graduate of the Leadership America program.

+She is included in the Encyclopedia of the National Diaspora, edited by chronicler Ivan Kalauzović Ivanus.

 Research publications

 Pantić has published more than 80 journal and conference papers.
 Her research areas have included uniform antennas, microwave transmission lines, the finite element method, and electromagnetic emissions.